empathyco/x/.github/CONTRIBUTING.md

 1. Fork the X repo and then clone it to your local environment:
    `git clone https://github.com/empathyco/x.git`.
-2. Install the dependencies in the root folder: `npm install`.
+2. Install the dependencies in the root folder: `pnpm install --frozen-lockfile`.
 This links all the projects.
 3. Run a build so that the linked projects work: `npm run build`.

 ### Pull requests